 Table 7 summarise the noise levels recorded for this project.
-During the monitoring period, noise monitor at Location 2 have exceeded the criteria by up to 10 dB(A) for the Noise Affected NML and up to 03 dB(A) for highly noise affected.
-Location 1 and Location 3 have exceeded the criteria by up to 02 dB(A).
+During the monitoring period, noise monitor at Location 2 have exceeded the criteria by up to 07 dB(A) for the Noise Affected NML however, was still within the criteria for highly noise affected.
+Location 1 have exceeded the criteria by up to 01 dB(A) and Location 3 have exceeded the criteria by up to 10 dB(A).
+Monitor 3 did not record data between 23/06/2023 and 26/06/2023 due to low voltage.
 Further monitoring is recommended, and vibration and noise controls should be implemented to maintain the structural integrity of surrounding structures and avoid discomfort to surrounding residents.